AndrewRShort/Dijkstra-Shortest-Path/README.md

 Other than these issues, writing code in Jack felt normal and fun, like any other high level language.
 It's quite a powerful language.
 After all, the Jack OS is written in Jack.

-I decided the easiest way to try out different source nodes or differnet graphs entirely is to edit the source code directly.
+I decided the easiest way to experiment with different source nodes or different graphs entirely is to edit the source code directly.
 If you look at Main.jack, it is self-explanatory.
 You can define a node and directed edges and add the nodes to the graph.
 Between nodes you can have 1-way or 2-way direction, simply by adding the appropriate edges to the appropriate nodes.
 You can also see in Main.jack how to specify the source node.

-The screen output of the program shows the shortest path to all other nodes, and will indicate if a node is unreachable from the source node.
+The screen output of the program shows the shortest path from the source node to all other nodes (and the total distance for each), and will indicate if a node is unreachable from the source node.
 Here is sample output:

 Shortest path from Node A to: